top of page

 What is a cross lease, in plain English?

-Yes, it’s a bit of a legal gymnastics routine.
+It's a bit of a legal gymnastics routine.
 Thank you again, clever lawyers.

 Each owner has a long-term lease (often 999 years — because lawyers like certainty) giving exclusive use of a defined area of land.
-This is shown on a document called a flat plan, which is attached to the title.
+This is shown on a document called a flats plan, which is attached to the title.

 Why do we have so many cross leases in Auckland?

 Cross leases really had their moment from the 1960s through to the 1980s.
+They allowed developers to build more homes on one site, avoid full subdivision costs, and move faster and cheaper through council processes.

-If you’ve ever driven down a street of tidy brick units from the 70s, chances are you’ve just passed several cross leases.
+As a result, they're everywhere in Auckland — and particularly common on the North Shore.
+If you've ever driven down a street of tidy brick-and-tile units from the 1970s in Murrays Bay or Rothesay Bay, chances are you've just passed several cross leases.

 Are cross leases bad?